Riverzn/Sisop-1-2025-IT30/README.md

-# Praktikum Sistem Operasi Modul1
+# Praktikum Sistem Operasi Modul 1
 ### by IT30